 Myth #2 About Health Insurance in Mexico

 Another myth is that if you have a lot of claims, your Mexican Insurance Company may decide to terminate your coverage.
 That is also not true.
-Companies are required by law in Mexico to continue with the payment of claims you make and up to the limit contracted in your policy.
+Companies are required by law in Mexico to continue with the payment of claims they make and up to the limit contracted in your policy.

 In fact, most insurance companies have a clause that guarantees the following: